 The death occurs in the heat of passion, in a cruel and unusual manner and the death is not legally justified or excused.
 The provocation must be such as to induce passion in a reasonable person in the position of the defendant.
 Swear words or threats are an insufficient provocation to trigger the defense.

 The death occurs by means of a dangerous weapon, or when the death occurred unnecessarily either while resisting an attempt by the person killed, to commit a crime, or after that attempt has failed.
 The defendant did not initiate the difficulty, yet honestly but unreasonably believes either that he is in danger of injury, or that slaying is the only way to prevent injury.
 This may occur during an attempted burglary for example.
 A person may defend their home and the people in it, but lethal force in defense of property or to resist a crime that would not kill the victim is against the law.
-OUJI-CR 4-102.
-Okla.
-Stat. tit.
-21 § 711.
+OUJI-CR 4-102

 In addition, any doctor who intoxicated and whose care of a patient results in the death of that patient, can be convicted of first-degree manslaughter.
 Okla.
 Stat. tit.
-21 § 712.
-Likewise, a doctor who performs an abortion on a “quickened” child may be convicted of first-degree manslaughter.
-Okla.
-Stat. tit.
-21 § 714.
+21 § 712

 First-degree manslaughter is a felony in Oklahoma.
-The crime is punishable by at least 4 years in prison.
+The crime is punishable by at least four years in prison.
 Okla.
 Stat. tit.
-21 § 715.
+21 § 715

-The crime is a felony punishable by imprisonment from 2-4 years, or up to one year in the county jail, a fine of up to $1,000, or both.
+The crime is a felony punishable by imprisonment from one to four years, a fine of up to $1,000, or both.
 Okla.
 Stat. tit.
-21 § 722.
+21 § 722

 You want to avoid prison if at all possible.
 An experienced criminal defense attorney can help.
 The prosecution will bring their “A” game.
 You should too.